sabre-io/sabre.io/source/vobject/usage_2.md

 The second argument specifies the type of date you're setting.
 The following three options exist:

 1. `LOCAL` This is a floating time, with no timezone information.
-This basically specifies that the event happens in whatever the timezone's currently in.
+This basically specifies that the event happens in whatever the timezone is currently in.
 This would be encoded as `DTSTART;VALUE=DATE-TIME:20120807235300`
 2. `UTC` This specifies that the time should be encoded as a UTC time.
 This is encoded as `DTSTART;VALUE=DATE-TIME:20120807205300Z`.
 Note the extra Z and the fact that it's two hours 'earlier'.
 3. `LOCALTZ` specifies that it's supposed to be encoded in its local timezone.
 For example `DTSTART;VALUE=DATE-TIME;TZID=Europe/Amsterdam:20120807235300`.
 4. `DATE` This is a date-only, and does not contain the time.
 In this case this would be encoded as `DTSTART;VALUE=DATE:20120807`.